 The entire process was done within the framework of Entrepreneurship for Kids Program, which was held at the school as an enrichment program.

 Forming an Entrepreneurial Group

 In the Mordei HaGeta'ot school in Ramat Gan there are three 4th graders classes.

 All the three classes participated in the first three sessions of the Entrepreneurship for Kids Program.

-This familiarity with the first few sessions of the program allowed students to decide whether they want to continue to participate in the full program and at the end to establish a project.
+Becoming familiarity with the first few sessions of the program allowed students to decide whether they want to continue to participate in the full program and at the end establish a project.

-The response from the students was very high, but the number of students participating was limited in advance to 17 students, This was so each young entrepreneur could express questions during the program's meetings.
+The response from the students was very high, but the number of students participating was limited in advance to 17.
+This was so that each young entrepreneur could express questions during the program meetings.

 Raising Ideas for Projects

-Initially, a number of ideas were very limited, but as students felt more relaxed, they've raised more and more ideas for projects so that it seemed like the flow of ideas suggested by children wouldn't stop.
+Initially, the number of ideas were very limited, but as students felt more relaxed, they raised more and more ideas for projects.
+Eventually, it seemed like the flow of ideas suggested by children wouldn't stop.

 Ronni approved and rejected project ideas according to her discretion, and the entrepreneur students were given a list of ideas that had been approved to implement:

 - Establishing a cafeteria at the school

 - Cooking class at school

 - The establishment of an agricultural school garden

 - Organizing sale days of second-hand toys at school

 - Planting plants in pots and selling them

 - Allocation of room in the school where students could play board games

-- Day of position reshuffles between teachers and students
+- Day of position shuffling between teachers and students

-- The establishment of a place in the schoolyard for a classroom buffet
+- The establishment of a place in the schoolyard for a buffet

 The selection process of the favored project with the entrepreneurial team was followed by brainstorming and then voting.

 The results of the vote according to the reports of Shirley Ben-Yaakov, science teacher and coordinator of the Entrepreneurship for Kids Program at the school:

-Last Friday morning there was a charming and a very forthright meeting - where students reached decisions to approve the ideas of Ronni.
+Last Friday morning there was a charming and very forthright meeting - where students reached decisions to approve the ideas of Ronni.

 Five students want to promote the idea of establishing an outdoor dining area.